 I’ve hand-picked each of the options below for their beautiful Christmas decorations and prime locations within the Historic District.

-Hamilton-Turner Inn is within steps of Cathedral St. John, so you’ll be able to hear the bells chime as you enjoy coffee in the courtyard.
+Hamilton-Turner Inn faces Lafayette Square and is located within steps of Cathedral St. John, so you’ll be able to hear the bells chime as you enjoy coffee in the courtyard.

 The Marshall House is located along bustling Broughton Street, so you can cross last-minute Christmas shopping off your list while checking out the beautiful holiday window displays.